sdgilley/search-images/README.md

 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://codespaces.new/sdgilley/search-images?quickstart=1)

-(But make sure to complete the [prerequisites](#prerequisites) before trying to run the code!)
+(Make sure to complete the [prerequisites](#prerequisites) before trying to run the code!)

-How to solve a (not so theoretical) problem:
+### How to solve a (not so theoretical) problem:

 > I'm documenting a UI, and a term in the UI has changed.
 How do I find all the images that use this term?
 I have 100s (or even 1000s) of images, and I don't want to have to open each one!

 The **search-images.py** Python script searches for your text inside images.
-It's set up to search for images in any **media** folder inside [MicrosoftDocs/azure-docs](https://github.com/MicrosoftDocs/azure-docs).
+It's set up to search for images in any **media** folder inside a public repository, such as [MicrosoftDocs/azure-docs](https://github.com/MicrosoftDocs/azure-docs).

 The script creates a .csv file listing the files that match your search phrase, and a .md file with a preview of each image.

 Modify the top part of the script to search for your own text, in your own repo.
-You can also modify the script to search for multiple terms, and specify whether match the case of the search terms.
+You can also modify the script to search for multiple terms, and specify whether or not the match is case sensitive.

 ## Prerequisites